TumblThreeApp/TumblThree/README.md

 * Preview of photos & videos
 * Download of Gif instead of WebP/Gifv images from Tumblr
 * File rename functionality
-* :star: Download of Twitter blogs
+* Download of Twitter blogs
-* Image viewer with slideshow mode 🆕
+* Image viewer with slideshow mode
-* Automated update process 🆕
+* Automated update process
-* Group blogs into collections 🆕
+* Group blogs into collections
-* Choice of download format for .pnj links 🆕
+* Choice of download format for .pnj links
+* :star: Download of Bluesky (user feed) blogs 🆕
 <details>
   <summary>click for more</summary><br/>